Classroom expectations help students build social responsibility. Try creating a classroom contract together using the children’s ideas.

 Classroom Expectations Step 1: Have Conversations & Read Books

 I read books daily and choose stories that illustrate how children deal with different emotions and issues.
 We talk about the stories and students share their connections.
-This post includes my list of books that are perfect for teaching social skills and having those important conversations.
+These books for classroom meetings are perfect for teaching social skills and having those important conversations.

 Classroom Expectations Step 2: Create an Anchor Chart